 Improve Your Pronunciation with this scene from Friends TV Series

 3. Intonation: Focus on the Music Behind the Words

 Whether you pay attention to it or not, the musical element of a language is essential to good pronunciation.
 You don’t need to become a musician or listen to more music in English (although both of these could help), but you should pay attention to the intonation of native speakers.
 It is the melodic pattern of the language that is so fundamental to communication and human connection.

 If you had to hum the language, what would it sound like?
 Making this awareness a part of your learning process is important.
-Check out this youtube video of an American couple speaking English (the funny part is that it totally sounds like English but they are speaking unintelligible gibberish).
+Check out this youtube video of an Italian group singing in words that don’t exist.
+The funny part is that it totally sounds like English but they are speaking unintelligible gibberish.
 If you weren’t paying attention, you wouldn’t notice the difference.